Estimating beta-mixing coefficients via histograms: Performance in examples

 Finally, we estimate the $\beta$-mixing coefficients for an AR(1) model

-While, this process is Markovian, there is no closed form solution to (\ref{eq:1}), so we calculate it via numerical integration.
-Figure~\ref{fig:ar} shows the performance of the estimator for $d=1$.
-We select the bandwidth $h$ for each $a$ by minimizing
+While, this process is Markovian, there is no closed form solution to (\ref{eq:111}), so we calculate it via numerical integration. \autoref{fig:ar} shows the performance of the estimator for $d=1$. \autoref{fig:ar} shows the performance for varying $n\in\{10^2,\ 10^3,\ 10^4,\ 10^5,\ 10^6\}$.
+We select the bandwidth for each $n$ using \autoref{alg:calibrate}.
+The selected numbers of bins are 2, 8, 17, 44, 90.
+As $n$ grows, the bias shrinks, even for large $a$ while the variance of the estimators also shrinks rapidly.
+However, this figure shows that even with large amounts of data, accurate estimation is difficult.

-where we calculate the expectation based on independent simulations from the process.
-Figure~\ref{fig:ar} shows the performance for $n=3000$.
-The optimal number of bins is 33, 11, 7, 5, and 3 for $a =1,\ldots,5$ and 1 for $a>5$.
-However, since the use of one bin corresponds to an estimate of zero, the figure plots the estimate with two bins.
-Using two bins, we again see the positive bias for $a>5$.